Skip to main content

 What is Collaborating, Learning, and Adapting (CLA)?

 In 2012, USAID’s Bureau for Planning, Learning, and Resource Management (PLR) introduced the concept of collaborating, learning, and adapting as the Agency’s approach to organizational learning and adaptive management throughout USAID’s Program Cycle.
-Collaborating, Learning, and Adapting (CLA) is intended to help USAID and its partners address common challenges that pervade international development assistance, including when:
+CLA is intended to help USAID and its partners address common challenges that pervade international development assistance, including when:

 • Coordination among donors and implementers is lacking, resulting in missed opportunities for greater impact